catalog

 ```

 The `catalog` view provides a historical timeseries of catalog JSONs generated by running catalogers over time.
-Each row represents a catalog snapshot at a specific point in time.
+Each row is a complete catalog snapshot at a point in time.

 ## Schema